dhruv575/PRISM/report.md

   - Measures the risk-adjusted return considering both return and standard deviation.
   - The portfolio maximizing Sharpe is called the "tangency portfolio."

 However, in industry, multiple metrics are incorporated for portfolio selection.
-In 2000, Rockafellar and Uryasev released an important paper that introduced optimization with Conditional Value-at-Risk.
-This was one of the first successful attempts to combine numerous metrics together.
+In 2000, Rockafellar and Uryasev released an important paper that explained how to optimize a stock portfolio with respect to both the sharpe ratio and Conditional Value-at-Risk (CVaR).
+It demonstrated how multiple metrics can be combined to construct more robust portfolios.

 - **Conditional Value-at-Risk (CVaR):**
   - Focuses on tail risk: the expected loss during the worst $\alpha\%$ of cases.